 - A. Sample Roasting Prior to Competition: - i.
 Competition Bodies can ship competitor samples of the provided green coffee(s) ahead of their competition if sample roasting will not be done onsite.
-If the Competition Body
+If the Competition Body ships the green coffee(s), competitors would analyze, and sample roast the green coffee(s) using their own equipment prior to the competition. - Competition Bodies will coordinate the time of delivery to ensure that all participants have equal time & access to the green coffee sample prior to the date of the Competition Body competition. - B. Production Roasting:

-- ii.
-Competition Bodies will coordinate the time of delivery to ensure that all participants have equal time & access to the green coffee sample prior to the date of the Competition Body competition. - B. Production Roasting: - iii.
+- i.
 Competition Bodies (CBs) do not have to utilize both Single Origin and Blend roasting for their event.
 CBs can choose to use either Single Origin or Blend roasting for the competition, up to the time allowance and time constraints.
 The roasting venue can be varied, according to what the organizer can establish, as long as it facilitates any competition requirements.
 The roasting site does not need to be open to public.
-However, the competition location and equipment must be announced to competitors well in advance, and the entire competition, including roasting and cupping must be run under the supervision of the competition organizer and head judge. - iv.
+However, the competition location and equipment must be announced to competitors well in advance, and the entire competition, including roasting and cupping must be run under the supervision of the competition organizer and head judge. - ii.
 CBs are not restricted by size of roasting machines for their competition.
-They are, however, obligated to provide the same tools to each competitor and to notify competitors about the equipment that will be used in advance of the competition. - C. Production Roast Evaluation: - v.
+They are, however, obligated to provide the same tools to each competitor and to notify competitors about the equipment that will be used in advance of the competition. - C. Production Roast Evaluation: - i.
 Production roast evaluation must be held onsite per the WCRC evaluation protocol, and the results are announced on the same day of cupping.
 Head judge and sensory judges must be calibrated before the Production Roast Evaluation.
 The Production Roast Evaluation and award ceremony may be held in a different location than the roasting venue but must be open to the public.

-All Competition Bodies that will hold a competition for WCRC should contact info@worldcoffeeevents.org for assistance and additional oversight with their competition.
+All Competition Bodies that will hold a competition for WCRC should contact info@wcc.coffee for assistance and additional oversight with their competition.